 Asset Classes

-The ICE SDR Service accepts data in respect of all swap trades in the credit, commodities, interest rate and F/X asset classes at this time.
+The ICE SDR Service accepts data in respect of all swap trades in the credit, commodities, interest rate and foreign exchange asset classes at this time.

 Trade Data and Data Processing

 General

 Participants and Trusted Sources reporting trade data to the ICE SDR Service will be required to comply with Parts 43 and 45 of Applicable CFTC Regulations and any other applicable reporting requirements promulgated from time to time by the CFTC.